 Anth 621 Readings in Anthropology I

-I’m a sociocultural anthropologist who focuses on environmental, economic, and political issues in Latin America.
-I received my BA in philosophy and anthropology at the University of Michigan in 2001 and my MA in anthropology at the University of Chicago in 2007.
-I completed my PhD at the University of Chicago in 2013 and joined the faculty at the University of Mississippi.
+I’m a social anthropologist and political ecologist.
+I received my BA in anthropology and philosophy at the University of Michigan (2001) and my MA in sociocultural anthropology at the University of Chicago (2007).
+I completed my PhD at the University of Chicago (2013) and joined the faculty at the University of Mississippi.
 I am a core faculty member in Anthropology and Environmental Studies, as well as working closely with the International Studies program.

-The second research project focuses on the politics of the green economy in Argentina.
-Previous research has attended to the productive intersection of national park conservation, ecotourism, and sustainable development in relation to the New Left politics of the Néstor Kirchner (2003-2007) and Cristina Fernández de Kirchner (2007-2015) administrations.
-Ongoing research examines global environmental philanthropy, tourism investment, and private-public conservation alliances.
+My second line of research focuses on the politics of the green economy in Argentine Patagonia.
+Previous research has attended to the productive intersection of conservation, ecotourism, landscape aesthetics, and sustainable development in relation to center-left politics in Argentina.
+Ongoing research explores histories of capitalist territorialization, rewilding initiatives, the legal politics of protected areas, and mountaineering culture in Patagonia.

 The following is a list of selected publications.
 A full list of publications is listed on my cv.